Christopher Columbus at Belgrave Square, London

 myminifactory

-In the south corner of Belgrave Square sits the bronze statue of a rather youthful Christopher Columbus holding a rolled maritime chart and looking westwards towards the Americas.
-The statue, a gift of the people of Spain, was sculpted by Tomas Banuelos in 1992 and is mounted on a Portland stone base with two narrow grey granite bands.
-It is dedicated 'to all the peoples of the Americas in commemoration of the 500th anniversary of the encounter of the two worlds' - a reference to Columbus' expedition to the Americas in 1492 to claim territory on behalf of Spain.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+In the south corner of Belgrave Square stands a bronze statue of youthful Christopher Columbus holding a rolled maritime chart, his gaze fixed intently westwards towards the Americas.
+The statue, a gift from the people of Spain, was sculpted by Tomas Banuelos in 1992 and rests atop a Portland stone base flanked by two narrow grey granite bands.
+Dedicated 'to all the peoples of the Americas', it commemorates the 500th anniversary of Columbus' historic encounter with the New World - a pivotal moment in history when he claimed territory on behalf of Spain for his groundbreaking expedition in 1492.
+This iconic monument is part of "Scan The World", a pioneering non-profit initiative spearheaded by MyMiniFactory, which aims to create a comprehensive digital archive of fully 3D printable sculptures, artworks, and landmarks from around the globe accessible to everyone free of charge.
+As an open-source community project, anyone with interesting items can contribute by emailing stw@myminifactory.com to learn how they can be part of this endeavour.

 Download Model from myminifactory